Disciplinary Hearing Types

-Respondents, complainant, advisors, and/or witnesses may not bring devices that capture or facilitate communication (e.g., computer, cell phone, audio/video recorder, etc.) into a hearing room, unless authorized by the hearing panel.
+Respondents, complainants, advisors, and/or witnesses may not bring devices that capture or facilitate communication (e.g., computer, cell phone, audio/video recorder, etc.) into a hearing room, unless authorized by the hearing panel.

 Accused Students/Groups.
 Accused students/groups are entitled to the following procedural rights when facing a hearing before the Undergraduate Conduct Board:

-- to be informed that he/she/it is under investigation;
+- to be informed that the student/group is under investigation;

 - to seek advice from anyone;